 Many thanks to running legends Frank Greally and Gary O'Hanlon who came to our school in February to launch it.

 We have a terrific sporting tradition in our school.
-Click on the links below to read about our all our wonderful sports teams down through the year.
+Click on the links below to read about our all our wonderful sports teams down through the years.

+Our yard is divided into zones for different class levels.
 Yard Games link in with the various strands of the Physical Education Curriculum.